The Williams School of Commerce, Economics and Politics

-Professor Harris teaches applied American Politics courses including American National Government, Public Policy, Law & Judicial Process, and Environmental Policy.
-These courses are designed to give students "pragmatic sophistication" regarding current events, substantive policy expertise, and political science understandings of political behavior and institutions.
-She is developing a rotation of Spring Term course offerings in biopolicy, food policy, and disaster policy.
-Professor Harris also advises the Washington and Lee Political Review student publication journal and serves as the Faculty Liaison for the Truman Scholarship.
+Professor Harris teaches applied American Politics courses including American National Government, Public Policy, Environmental Policy, and Law & Judicial Process.
+These courses are designed to give students pragmatic sophistication regarding current events, substantive policy expertise, and political science understandings of political behavior and institutions.
+Her Spring Term Course, Food Policy, incorporates community-based research projects.
+Professor Harris is an affiliate faculty member of the Environmental Studies Program and the Shepherd Poverty Program.
+She also serves as the Faculty Adviser for the Truman and Udall Scholarships.

 Ph.D., Political Science, University of Illinois, Urbana-Champaign (2006)

 M.A., Political Science, University of Illinois, Urbana-Champaign (2000)

 B.A.E.
 Political Science, Western Washington University, Magna Cum Laude (1998)

 American Politics, Public Policy, Food Policy